 Chief Information Security Officer (CISO)

 The basic role of chief information security officers is to oversee the implementation of network security policies and procedures within all departments of a company.
 The CISO is a senior-most executive within a cyber security-based organisation, who are primarily employed to supervise whether the cybersecurity plan is in line with the brand vision, operations and technologies.
-These officials work in liaison with the staff to identify, develop, implement and nurture cybersecurity processes across a concerned organisation to prevent security breaches.
+These officials work in liaison with the staff to identify, develop, implement and nurture Cybersecurity Course across a concerned organisation to prevent security breaches.
 They are prompt at responding to incidents and framing appropriate standards and controls, all with the purpose of mitigating security risks without causing any interruption to the regular business procedures.

 No matter the cause of the attack, it is ultimately the duty of the company to protect its proprietary data, which primarily includes sensitive customer information that they are liable for.
 Enjoy a good career with cybersecurity courses and mark your professional way ahead.
 Apply soon.